-The property forms part of an established residential development in the Tradespark area of Nairn.
-The surrounding properties in the immediate vicinity are generally of a differing age and style.
+The property forms part of an established residential area in Nairn Town Centre.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found in Nairn Town Centre.